pmanzoni/phdunimed/PART_2.md

 |_| |_|\___|_|_|\___/

 ```
 This example shows that we can create a container, add all the libraries and binaries in it and then commit it in order to create an image.
 We can then use that image just as we would for images pulled down from the Docker Store.
 We still have a slight issue in that our image is only stored locally.
 To share the image we would want to push the image to a registry somewhere.
-This is beyond the scope of this lab (and you should not enter any personal login information in these labs) but you can get a free Docker ID, run these labs, and push to the Docker Community Hub from your own system using Docker for Windows or Docker for Mac if you want to try this out.
+We'll see how to do this later...

-As mentioned above, this approach of manually installing software in a container and then committing it to a custom image is just one way to create an image.
+This approach of manually installing software in a container and then committing it to a custom image is just one way to create an image.
 It works fine and is quite common.
 However, there is a more powerful way to create images.
 In the following exercise we will see how images are created using a Dockerfile, which is a text file that contains all the instructions to build an image.

 ## Image creation using a Dockerfile

 Instead of creating a static binary image, we can use a file called a Dockerfile to create an image.
 The final result is essentially the same, but with a Dockerfile we are supplying the instructions for building the image, rather than just the raw binary files.
 This is useful because it becomes much easier to manage changes, especially as your images get bigger and more complex.

-For example, if a new version of figlet is released we would either have to re-create our image from scratch, or run our image and upgrade the installed version of figlet.
-In contrast, a Dockerfile would include the apt-get commands we used to install figlet so that we - or anybody using the Dockerfile - could simply recompose the image using those instructions.

 Dockerfiles are powerful because they allow us to manage how an image is built, rather than just managing binaries.
 In practice, Dockerfiles can be managed the same way you might manage source code: they are simply text files so almost any version control system can be used to manage Dockerfiles over time.

 We will use a simple example in this section and build a “hello world” application in Node.js.
 Do not be concerned if you are not familiar with Node.js: Docker (and this exercise) does not require you to know all these details.

 We will start by creating a file in which we retrieve the hostname and display it.
-NOTE: You should be at the Docker host’s command line ($).
-If you see a command line that looks similar to root@abcd1234567:/# then you are probably still inside your ubuntu container from the previous exercise.
-Type exit to return to the host command line.

-Type the following content into a file named index.js.
-You can use vi, vim or several other Linux editors in this exercise.
-If you need assistance with the Linux editor commands to do this follow this footnote2.
+Type the following content into a file named `index.js`:

 ```
 var os = require("os");
 var hostname = os.hostname();
 console.log("hello from " + hostname);
 ```
 The file we just created is the javascript code for our server.
 As you can probably guess, Node.js will simply print out a “hello” message.
+We will:
-We will Docker-ize this application by creating a Dockerfile.
-We will use alpine as the base OS image, add a Node.js runtime and then copy our source code in to the container.
-We will also specify the default command to be run upon container creation.
+* Docker-ize this application by creating a Dockerfile; we will use alpine as the base OS image,
+* add a Node.js runtime and then
+* copy our source code in to the container.
+* We will also specify the default command to be run upon container creation.

 Create a file named Dockerfile and copy the following content into it.
 Again, help creating this file with Linux editors is here 3.